Health Care Terminology

 Unlike acute care, sub-acute care usually has no emergency or surgical departments and admits medically stable patients for longer admissions, sometimes for months to years.
 Sub-acute care includes rehabilitation (including Stroke Rehab, Geriatric Rehab, Respiratory Rehab), Complex Continuing Care, and Palliative Care.

-CCC provides continuing, medically complex and specialized services to both young and old, sometimes over extended periods of time.
-Chronic care is provided in hospitals for people who have long-term illnesses or disabilities typically requiring skilled, technology-based care not available at home or in LTC (Long Term Care).
+In Ontario, the term complex continuing care (CCC) is used interchangeably with chronic care.
+Chronic care provides continuing, medically complex and specialized services to both young and old, sometimes over extended periods of time.
+Chronic care is provided in hospitals for people who have long-term illnesses or disabilities typically requiring skilled, technology-based care not available at home or in long-term care facilities.
+Chronic care provides patients with room, board and other necessities in addition to medical care.

 LTC houses residents with care needs that cannot be safely met in the community.
 Once people move to LTC, it is considered their home, so they are residents rather than patients.
 Personal and nursing care is funded by the government.
 People pay room and board according to their income.